About Us

 Writer

-Mazhar ElShorbagi works as a Scholar in Political Philosophy at Deraya University.
-He teaches critical thinking, bioethics, and the philosophical aspects of health to undergraduate and postgraduate students of life sciences disciplines.
-His scientific conviction is that if the sciences enable us to know how to progress in our lives, the humanities act as our compass in determining the ethical and logical patterns to implement such progress.
+Mazhar ElShorbagi works as a Scholar of Political Philosophy and the International Cooperation Focal Point at Deraya University.
+He teaches philosophical and critical thinking, bioethics, and the philosophical aspects of health to undergraduate and postgraduate students of life sciences disciplines.
+His scientific conviction is that if the sciences enable us to know how to progress, the humanities act as our compass in determining the ethical and logical patterns to implement such progress.
 He believes that scientific writing is a crucial way to stimulate curiosity and raise questions that will enrich scientific life.

 Writer